gatlin/gatlin.github.com/essays/src/racket_monad.md

 representing them in a principled manner which can catch type and other logic errors.

-# What the functor ... ?
+# Put a lid on it!

 Let's take a side-step to introduce a fundamental concept in type theory.
 It's called the *Functor*.
 A functor is a *higher-order* type; it depends on some